 Antidote

-Any emotional response is valid, even if it is different than your partner's emotional response.
-We all respond to situations with different intensity of feelings.
-Calling people names like "paranoid" or "crazy" is verbal abuse.
+Any emotional response is valid, even if it differs from your partner’s.
+We all respond to situations with different intensities of feeling.
+Calling people names like “paranoid” or “crazy” is verbal abuse.

 You are what you are.

-When your partner says you are "too" anything, ask what the standards are that they are using to measure you.
+When your partner says you are “too” anything, ask what standards they are using to measure you.

 You feel what you feel.
 Feelings happen on a cellular level.
-There is no standard by which anyone can say, "That's too much."
-Now, how you express those feelings are another thing.
-Your partner might ask you to "speak more softly" if you are angry.
-That is a request based upon how you are acting on those feelings.
-But no one can label the feeling you are having as somehow "wrong" for the situation.
+There is no standard by which anyone can say, “That’s too much.”
+Now, how you express those feelings is another thing.
+Your partner might ask you to “speak more softly” if angry.
+That is a request based on how you are acting on those feelings.
+But no one can label your feelings as somehow “wrong” for the situation.

 Ask them to talk about themselves, not you.